2KAbhishek/markit.nvim/README.md

 ### ✅ To-Do

 - [x] PickMe.nvim integration for multiple picker backends
+- [ ] Enhanced preview functionality
 - [ ] Custom notes for bookmarks
-- [ ] Export bookmarks as markdown
+- [ ] Export bookmarks as md - like a trace report with links
-- [ ] Enhanced preview functionality

 ## ⛅ Behind The Code